sonots/kondate/README.md

 ## Configuration

-`kondate generate` provides a template directory tree such as:
+`kondate init` provides a template directory tree such as:

 ```
 .